MauricioMSoares/MauricioMSoares/README.md

 # Welcome

-### I'm Mauricio Massayuki, a Jr. Software Engineer.
+### I'm Mauricio Soares, a Software Engineer.

-I'm currently working with Elixir, Phoenix, and ReactJS with JavaScript and TypeScript.
+I'm working in IT since 2022, especially fond of front-end development and web design.
 <br>
 During my two years of college, I've been mainly in contact with Java and worked as an Intern in backend development, using Kotlin for the most part.